fanluo12/LC/Backtracking/README.md

 ### 698. Partition to K Equal Sum Subsets

 ## 1239.
 Maximum Length of a Concatenated String with Unique Characters
-1. Define global variable result
+1. Define global variable result to update max
-2. Backtrack helper function, first judge if there is no duplicate for current concatenation string with helper function and update max length.
-Next if index reaches end or contains duplicate, return.
-Then for loop through array list, concat strings to backtrack
+2. In dfs method, We use noDuplicate helper method to check current string has duplicate or not.
+If no, update max result.
+Then we check once reaches the end of list, if there is still duplicate, if so return.
+Next looping from start to end, each time concat current string
-3. Define duplicate judgement function, input current concat string and use letter array to represent.
-If letter array digit more than 1 then return false
+3. For noDuplicate method, we fill char array to check if there is duplicate in string or not